Kita Alexander: 2022: The One

 On 11 March 2022, Alexander released "Run" in which she disavows an unhealthy relationship and sings of finding the courage to break free and is the first taste of a forthcoming EP, due in 2022.

 On 19 August 2022, Alexander released "Ocean Blue".

 On 4 November 2022, Alexander released "Memories of You", the fourth single from her fourth EP, The One, scheduled for related on 17 November 2022.
 "Memories of You" reckons with trauma of sexual abuse to which Alexander says, "I hope that the men who listen to this song will digest i [sic] true meaning and have it in the back of their heads, on repeat, always".

-2023: Young in Love
+2023–2024: Young in Love

 In March 2023, Alexander announced details of her debut headline tour in Australia and released "Queen".

 In November 2023, Alexander released "Best You Ever Had" and announced her debut album Young in Love, which was released in March 2024.

+2025–present: Rage

+In February 2026, Alexander announced her second album Rage would be released on 26 June 2026.